bjoern-sellnau/vaccine/README.md

 $ rm -r vaccines
 ```

-In other places in this README I will make reference to copying down a file.
+In other places in this README I will make reference to copying a file.
 This can be done by `curl`ing github or by creating a `vaccines` folder.
 The [root](https://github.com/jakesandlund/vaccine) directory for vaccine
 is actually built using the `vaccine` binary.